Kourtney Kardashian & Younes Bendjima Spark Rumors That They’re Back Together On Instagram

-Kourtney Kardashian and her former boyfriend, Younes Bendjima have fans talking about the state of their relationship.
+Kourtney Kardashian and her former boyfriend, Younes Bendjima, have fans talking about the state of their relationship.

-According to Life & Style Magazine, Younes Bendjima recently took to his Instagram story to share a photo of a sweet note written by Kourtney Kardashian’s youngest son, Reign Disick.
+According to Life & Style Magazine, Younes recently took to his Instagram story to share a photo of a sweet note written by Kourtney Kardashian’s youngest son, Reign Disick.

 Kourtney had also shared the note on social media, which lead some fans to believe that the Keeping Up With the Kardashians star and her former boyfriend may be spending time with one another, and on the verge of getting back together.